How much protein per day?

 — Sedentary, maintenance: 1.2 g/kg of reference weight — Weight loss: 1.6 to 2.0 g/kg to preserve your muscle mass — Muscle gain: 1.6 to 2.2 g/kg depending on your level — Endurance athlete: 1.4 to 1.8 g/kg

-We use your "reference weight" (estimated from your height), not your actual weight.
-If you're overweight, calculating based on actual weight would overestimate your needs.
+We use your "reference weight" (estimated based on your height), not your actual weight.
+If you are overweight, calculating based on your actual weight would overestimate your needs.

 The best protein sources